This featured video was created using artificial intelligence. The article, however, was written and edited by actual payment experts.

 A closer inspection uncovers the truth: a customer filed a dispute, and the bank withdrew funds from your business without sending you any advance notice.
 The buyer never contacted you about a refund, so now you’re looking at a lost sale, an unhappy customer, and the real possibility of a permanent revenue loss.

 It’s in your best interest to learn all you can about the dispute process.
-But, how does a credit card dispute work, though?
+For instance, how does a credit card dispute work?
+And, what can you do about it?
+I’ll outline the basics below.

 Common QuestionWhat is a credit card dispute?A credit card dispute, also known as a credit card chargeback, occurs when a customer disputes a transaction with their issuing bank.
 The bank files that disagreement on the cardholder’s behalf, overturning the sale, then claws the funds back from the merchant and returns them to the customer.